Child of the Republic

 Summer 2012.
 Visit to Raoyang Province, China

-The tipping Queen Anne stood, against the field of identical concrete houses with shingled asphalt tiles for roofs and two windows on either side of the front door, it stood out like a sore thumb drawing the eye to it whenever one was near.
-The mansion was visibly old, older than the other houses, and its walls were a dark ruby red, although chipped in some spaces, revealing eroding limestone underneath.
-It looked something like a haunted mansion from a horror story, ideally one that was based in the French countryside, and its piling layers laid sloppily, one on top of the other, so that from afar, looked like a three-tier cake that was falling apart.
+The tipping Queen Anne stood against a field of identical concrete houses with shingled asphalt roofs and twin windows on either side of their front doors.
+It stood out like a sore thumb, drawing the eye to it whenever one was near.
+It was visibly old, older than the other houses, and its walls were a dark ruby red, although chipped and revealing eroding limestone underneath.
+It looked something like a haunted mansion from a horror story, ideally one based in the French countryside, and its layers piled sloppily, one on top of the other, so that from afar, it looked like a three-tier cake that was slowly decomposing.

-But in the backyard, there were miles of vineyard, with the sweetest, plumpest, best grapes in all of Raoyang province, that surged up to the sky, like spinning globes that drooped amongst the broad leaves and thin creepers.
+But secluded behind its formidable walls and eerie, outstretched, invisible hands, there were miles of vineyard, with the sweetest, plumpest, best grapes in all of Raoyang province.
+As if racing against the tall iron gates barricading them from the rest of the world, the grape vines surged up to the sky, like secret globes, secret little worlds drooped amongst the broad leaves and thin creepers.

-The whispers on the street were that the house and its vineyards were haunted, and inside was a witch, and a powerful one at that, who kept her grapes evergreen year round.
+The whispers on the street were that the house and its vineyards were haunted by a witch, a powerful one at that, who kept her grapes evergreen year round.
 How else could one nurture a full vineyard in a dry, cold climate like that of Raoyang?

-It was rumored that summer that a boy in cousin Zi’s eighth grade class went on a dare to steal a cluster of them, and disappeared for a full week and a half.
+That summer, rumors spread with the buzzing dragonflies, as they traveled through the tall grasses at the parameters of the mansion, down through the entire town.
+One boy in Zi’s eighth grade class went on a dare to steal a cluster of the witch's grapes, and he disappeared for a full week and a half.

 “When he finally showed up at school, he had a black eye and a terrible welt that took up half of his face.

-And there were many just like him, who came back with their own stories.
-My friends and I went up to the gate once, the one that separates our family’s orchard from her backyard.
+And there are many just like him, who came back with their own stories.
+My friends and I went up all the way to the north side of it once, to the iron gate that separates our family’s orchard from her backyard.
 You wouldn’t know it.
 It’s hidden, and only I know how to find it.
 I climbed all the way to the top.
-Almost reached the bunch at the bottom, but I heard a sound from the house, and the backdoor unlocked and opened.
+Almost reached the big bunch of ripe ones at the bottom, but then I heard a sound from the house, and the backdoor unlocked and opened.
 I had no choice.”
 Zi gazed at her knuckles, dry and peeling in places.
 “I had to climb down, or else she might have seen me and taken me.”

 “Did you see her, Zizi?”
 I asked, eyes wide in terror.
 I was only seven at the time, and willing to believe anything that came out of my eldest cousin’s mouth.
-Baby Jia, who had been contentedly disassembling the head of a rag doll up until then, sensed that some new entertaining prospect was about to be announced, and stopped to look at us.
+Baby Jia, who had been contentedly disassembling the head of a rag doll, sensed that some new entertaining prospect was about to surface, and stopped to listen.
 Zi gave the two of us a superior smirk, and the setting sun cast an eerie glow upon her face.
 Her right cheek was a wonderfully bright cherry red, save for the blue indent right in the center, a bruise from a fight at school a week ago.

 “See the witch?”
 Zi laughed, her tone menacing and bitter as always.

-Suddenly, the bedroom that I shared with my two cousins felt too small.
+Suddenly, the bedroom that we shared as cousins felt all too small.

-“Why hasn’t anyone ever seen her?”
+“Why hasn’t she ever left?”
 I whispered.
 Baby Jia had come down from the couch and was tugging apprehensively at my sleeve.